 Several ways to access the Event Analysis view are available in Version 11.1.

 - When you use the Actions > Go to event in Event Analysis option in the Navigate view, and enter an event ID, the Event Analysis view opens the single event as a reconstruction.
 To simplify the view, the toolbar does not include the unnecessary options to expand, contract, and close windows.
-You can begin working as described in Examining Raw Events and Meta Data in the Event Analysis View.
+You can begin working as described in Analyzing Raw Events and Metadata in the Event Analysis View.